-Click here for the 2021 Residence Homestead exemption application form.
+Click here to apply online or download the form for the 2022 Residence Homestead exemption application.

 Applications will be processed in the order that they are received.
 Processing times may vary.
 View your current exemption(s) online (Texas Property Tax Code Section 25.027 prohibits the listing of age indicating information including age 65 or older) by locating your property via “Property Search” on TAD.org’s homepage or from “My Dashboard” if you are an online account holder.
 If you have any questions, please contact the TAD-Exemptions Division at (817) 284-4063, Monday – Friday, from 8:00 a.m. until 5:00 p.m.

 ***Please be aware of solicitors who, for a fee, offer to file homestead exemption forms in Tarrant County***